awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-overview.md

 The following concepts are useful to understand when considering EC2Launch v2\.

 **Task**
 A task can be invoked to perform an action on an instance\.
-For a complete list of available tasks for EC2Launch v2, see [EC2Launch v2 tasks](#ec2launch-v2-tasks)\.
-Each task includes a set of stages in which it can run, a defined frequency, and inputs\.
-Tasks can be configured in the `agent-config` file or through `user-data`\.
+For a list of available tasks for EC2Launch v2, see [EC2Launch v2 tasks](#ec2launch-v2-tasks)\.
+For task configuration schema and details, see [EC2Launch v2 task configuration](ec2launch-v2-settings.md#ec2launch-v2-task-configuration)\.
+Tasks can be configured in the `agent-config.yml` file or through user data\.

-**Stages**
+**Stage**
 A stage is a logical grouping of tasks that are run by the service\.
 Some tasks can run only in a specific stage\.
 Others can run in multiple stages\.
-When using local data, you must specify the stage in which a task will run\.
-When using user data, the stage is implied\.
+When using `agent-config.yml`, you must specify a list of stages, and a list of tasks within each stage\.

-The following list shows the stages in the order in which they run:
+The service runs the stages in the following order:

 1. Boot